Gold price per tola gains Rs200 in Pakistan

-Gold rates in Pakistan advanced on Thursday, in line with increase in the international rate.
-The yellow metal was priced at Rs216,300 per tola in the local market after gaining Rs200 during the day.
+Gold rates in Pakistan slightly increasd on Friday, in line with an uptick in the international rate.
+The yellow metal was priced at Rs216,500 per tola in the local market after gaining Rs200 during the day.

-The 10-gram gold was sold at Rs185,442 after an increase of Rs171, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).
+The 10-gram gold was sold at Rs185,614 after an increase of Rs172, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).

-On Wednesday, gold prices in Pakistan had decreased by Rs300 per tola.
+On Thursday also, gold prices in Pakistan increased by Rs200 per tola.

 Meanwhile, silver rates remained stable at Rs2,650 per tola.